Great views, four pubs

-- Turn right when you reach the BOAT and continue along this byway heading south until you reach a path on your left leading to a kissing gate.
+- Turn right when you reach the BOAT and continue along this byway heading south until you reach a path on your left leading to a gate.

 - Take this path and head south-east downhill with the field on your right and the hedge on your left until you reach a footbridge.
 Cross the bridge and walk through the woods with the stream on your left looking out for a path on your right just before a footbridge on your left.

 - Take this path and head south-west past Duncan Wood until you reach Camfield Place where you take the path to your left until it emerges on the B158, Kentish Lane.
 (At this point you could head south a few yards and nip down Wildhill Lane to The Woodman if you need refreshments.)

 - Cross with care and take the track called Hornbeam Lane as it heads downhill and south east eventually becoming a footpath which continues downhill and then uphill emerging on Cucumber Lane

 - Turn right on Cucumber Lane and follow it as it heads south-east until you reach Tyler's Causeway.